PayPal

 Importantly, save order token for future recurring payments.

-Make recurring charges following the recurring API billing procedures, comply with all validation and requirements set.
+Make recurring charges following the recurring API v1 billing procedures.
+Comply with all validation and requirements set.

 Use the previously obtained payment token to initiate the transaction.